Experience The Salmon River Run

 Salmon Reproduction on the Salmon River

-Over the years there has been an ongoing study on salmon reproduction in the Salmon River.
-You may have seen this going on in the spring: groups of people from the New York State Department of Environmental Conservation going to various locations on the Salmon River run, with buckets and a seine net.
-These are researchers counting the salmon fry.
-Over the years these numbers have been amazingly high.
-The estimated production of young Chinook salmon ranges somewhere between 7 to 10 million.
-That is a lot of free fish!
+Over the years, an ongoing study on salmon reproduction in the Salmon River has been conducted.
+You may have noticed groups from the New York State Department of Environmental Conservation in the spring, armed with buckets and seine nets, as they monitor various locations along the Salmon River run.
+These researchers are focused on counting the salmon fry, and the results have been impressive.
+Estimates suggest that the production of young Chinook salmon ranges between 7 to 10 million annually.

 Fin Clipping for Hatchery Fish

-The issue here was that, there was no idea what number, if any of these young wild fish were returning to the river.
-With this question in mind, a second phase of reproduction research was started.
-The state run salmon river hatchery in Altmar, (near Pulaski NY) purchased a piece of machinery from out west that mechanically clipped the adipose fin on all stocked salmon.
+The main concern was the uncertainty about how many of these young wild fish were returning to the river.
+To address this, a second phase of reproductive research was initiated.
+The state-run Salmon River hatchery in Altmar, near Pulaski, NY, acquired a specialized machine from out west to clip the adipose fins of all stocked salmon.

 Implications Of Wild Salmon Migration